devzery/devzery-ui-testcase-generator/README.md

 ## Contributing To the Project

-Being an opensource project, all your contributions are highly anticipated !
-If you take interest in this and encounter any issues or have further suggestions for improvements, please do open an issue or submit a Pull Request.
+Being an open-source project, all your contributions are highly anticipated!
+If you take an interest in this and encounter any issues or have further suggestions for improvements, please open an issue or submit a pull request.
 Do make sure to follow the Project's coding conventions.

 To contribute to this project,